On Chamber-regular $\tilde C_2$-Lattices: Chamber-regular actions on -buildings

 \begin{observation} For $1 \leq i \leq 35$ the local automorphism group $\Sigma^i$ is indecomposable if and only if $i \in \{24, 28,31,33\}$. \end{observation}

-In particular all edge-regular actions on $K_{4,4}$ and $Q$ have decomposable local automorphism groups.
-Therefore all families from Lemma \ref{lem:case446} and most families from Lemma \ref{lem:case664} only contain triangles of groups with decomposable local actions.
+In particular, all edge-regular actions on $K_{4,4}$ and $Q$ are decomposable.
+Therefore, all families from Lemma \ref{lem:case446} and most families from Lemma \ref{lem:case664} only contain triangles of groups with only decomposable local actions.
 In that case there is a convenient minimal representative system for the double cosets corresponding to the isomorphism classes in the family.

 \begin{lemma} \begin{enumerate} \item Let $\mathcal T = \mathcal T_{(r,s,t)}^{(1)}$ be a family from Lemma \ref{lem:case446} and let $R_r, R_s, R_t$ be minimal representative systems for the following double cosets spaces